Page contents

 Known as the most popular beach in Nafplion, this gorgeous shore has several times earned the Blue Flag beach status for the quality of the sea.

 This beach is also close to the center of Nafplion and is often overcrowded.
-The beach has pristine emerald waters featuring both sand and small pebbles.
+The beach has pristine emerald waters featuring both a sandy beach and those with small pebbles.

 This shore is in the area known as Tolo, about 10 km south of Nafplio’s city center.
 This is maybe the most beautiful beach in the area, featuring fine golden sand and pristine waters.
 The beach is kid-friendly and a favorite destination for families.